Microsoft 365 - Sensitivity Labels

 Microsoft Teams

-If a sensitivity label is applied to a Team, then the label will appear when one of the Team's channels is selected.
-The sensitivity label appears in the tabs row at the top of the content pane.
+If a sensitivity label is applied to a Team, the label will appear on each channel in the tabs row at the top of the content pane.
 Learn how to label a Microsoft Team.

 View Teams screenshot